Promise Scholarship

 Eligibility

-• Must be a resident of the State of Maine.
+• be a full-time resident of Maine

-• First-generation college student
+• be a first-generation college student (preferred)

 Award Amount